 - Mean Time to Detect (MTTD)

-Mean time to detect (MTTD) refers to the average amount of time it takes to discover an issue.
-It measures the period between the beginning of a system outage, service malfunction or any other revenue-generating activity and the amount of time a DevOps team needs to identify this issue.
+Mean time to detect or discover (MTTD) is a key performance indicator (KPI) for IT Incident Management and refers to the average amount of time it takes to discover an issue.
+It measures the period between the beginning of a system outage, service malfunction or any other revenue-generating activity and the amount of time it takes a DevOps or Incident Management team to identify this issue.

 MTTD is a great metric for DevOps teams that want to track the effectiveness of their incident management tools and processes.
 If these tools and processes work properly, a DevOps team should have no trouble keeping its MTTD low.
-Conversely, if subpar incident management tools and processes are in place, a DevOps team may struggle to quickly detect and address incidents, resulting in an increased chance of dire consequences.
+Conversely, if subpar incident management tools and processes are in place, a DevOps team may struggle to quickly detect and address incidents, resulting in an increased chance of a critical incident with potential business-impacting implications.

 - Mean Time to Failure (MTTF)